Sallie Morton: Career

 Finding limited employment as an accountant, Morton worked with her husband at his watch repair shop in San Jose, California.
 Their business grew into Morton Jewelers, with various locations around San Jose and Los Gatos, California.
 As a gemologist, she lectured internationally, and toured mines, factories, and private collections in Australia, Africa, Asia, and South America.
 "I go primarily to see how jewelry is made, not to buy," she explained in 1978.
 In 1986, she was inducted into the Hall of Fame of the Women's Jewelry Association.
 Morton sold her business, Morton Jewelers, when she retired in 1993.

 From 1977 to 1979, Morton was president of the American Gem Society, the first woman to hold that executive position.
 She served on the Society's board from 1980 to 1992.
 In 1982, she was the first woman recipient of the Society's Robert M. Shipley Award.
 She took the lead in raising funds to replace the Society's San Francisco headquarters, which were destroyed in a 1983 fire.
 She was a member of the editorial board of the Society's journal, Gems & Gemology.
 In 2014, the Society launched the Sallie Morton Award.

-Morton was active in the Rotary Club of San Jose, as one its first female members; she also served on the board of the Santa Clara Girl Scout Council.
+Morton was active in the Rotary Club of San Jose, as one of its first female members; she also served on the board of the Santa Clara Girl Scout Council.